BrownCow371/BrownCow371.github.io/_posts/2019-01-02-technical_interview_-_terms_to_know.markdown

 > The scope of a variable is controlled by the location of the variable declaration, and defines the part of the program where a particular variable is accessible.- Ivaylo Gerchev
 >

-***Function and Block Scoping*** – function scopes are created for every function and often considered to be “local” scopes.
-Block scopes are what you get with if statements, for statements switch cases, etc. Var keyword doesn’t honor block scope (is global) whereas let and const honor both function and block scopes.
+***Function and Block Scoping*** – function scopes are created for every function and are often considered to be “local” scopes.
+Block scopes are what you get with `if` statements, `for` statements, `switch` cases, etc. The `var` keyword doesn’t honor block scope (is global) whereas `let` and `const` honor both function and block scopes.
 * [https://edgecoders.com/function-scopes-and-block-scopes-in-javascript-25bbd7f293d7](https://edgecoders.com/function-scopes-and-block-scopes-in-javascript-25bbd7f293d7)
 * [https://medium.com/@josephcardillo/the-difference-between-function-and-block-scope-in-javascript-4296b2322abe](https://medium.com/@josephcardillo/the-difference-between-function-and-block-scope-in-javascript-4296b2322abe)

 ***Function expressions & declarations*** – function declaration defines a function variable without requiring assignment.
-Function expressions are when a function is defines as part of a larger expression syntax (usually via variable assignment)
+Function expressions are when a function is defined as part of a larger expression syntax (usually via variable assignment)
 * [https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/](https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/)

 ***Composition functions***